Beinex-GovernAI/GovernAI_V2/nodeshift_integration_analysis.md

 - **No restore step** — GovernAI currently never needs to restore because anything with detected PII was previously hardcoded to stay local (see old Feature 3 design).

 ### The Gap
-The old Dual-Zone Router (pre-Grishma fix) avoided this problem by routing *everything with PII* to the local model.
+The old Dual-Zone Router avoided this problem by routing *everything with PII* to the local model.
 That strategy is simpler but means **the company can never use external LLMs (Claude, GPT-4, Gemini) on any prompt that contains a name or email** — even when those are clearly non-sensitive (e.g., an employee asking Claude to summarize their own meeting notes).

 The real Anonymisation Engine unlocks a middle path: **tokenize → send externally → restore**, allowing external LLM quality on prompts that contain tokenizable PII, while still forcing hard secrets (SSNs, credentials) local unconditionally.